 Airport: Delhi, Jolly Grant in Dehradun (Airport Code: DED)

-*** Trekkers need to reach Haridwar on Day 1 morning (by 6 am) or the previous night.
-Return to Haridwar on Day 7 evening (by 7 pm).
-Arrange your tickets for inward journey and to back home from Kathgodam accordingly ***
+- Trekkers need to reach Haridwar on Day 1 morning (latest by 7 am) or the previous night.
+Return to Haridwar on Day 7 evening (around 8 pm).
+Arrange your tickets for inward journey and return accordingly.

 |DEPARTURE LOCATION||Haridwar railway station|

 |REPORTING TIME||6:00 AM for a prompt departure to Joshimath (Day 1)|

 |RETURN TIME||Approximately 8:00 PM (Day 7)|